Relindis of Maaseik

-Saint Relindis (or Renule) (died 750), sister of Saint Herlindis, was the daughter of count Adelard who built a Benedictine monastery at Maaseik for his daughters.
-Herlindis was abbess of the abbey until her death, after which Relindis was named to succeed her by Saint Boniface.
+Saint Relindis (or Renule) (died 750), sister of Saint Herlindis, was the daughter of count Adelard.
+The sisters were brought up at the Benedictine monastery in Valenciennes.
+Adelard and his wife later built a monastery at Maaseik for their daughters.
+The Abbey of Aldeneik was consecrated in 728.

+Willibrord consecrated Harlindis as the first abbess, After her death, Relindis was named to succeed her by Saint Boniface.

 Relindus was gifted in embroidery and painting.
-The vestments of Sts.
+The purported vestments of Sts.
 Harlindis and Relindis, now in Maaseik, Belgium are the earliest surviving examples of Anglo-Saxon embroidery.
 Traditionally attributed as the work of Sts.
 Harlindis and Relindis themselves, the works are not that old and are of Anglo-Saxon English origin, dated to the second half of the ninth century.

+Veneration

+Veneration of Saints Harlindis and Relindis became widespread throughout the diocese of Liège.
 Her feast day is 6 February.
+An Ommegang is held every twenty-five years to commemorate the transfer of their relics from Sint-Anna Church in Aldeneik to Sint-Catharinakerk in Maaseik.
+The most recent was held in 2022.